 Brittany (Britt) McGrath

 Her first experience with the National Audubon Society occurred while still working on completing her degree.
 Britt was accepted into the W.I.N.G.S. internship program as an Environmental Educator at Wisconsin’s Schlitz Audubon Nature Center.
-This work fostered her exciting experiences in children’s education, working and teaching with Raptors and discovering her favorite bird: the Peregrine Falcon.
+This position was an introduction in outdoor children’s education, working and teaching with Raptors and discovering her favorite bird: the Peregrine Falcon.

 Britt brings her professional and education background to Tahoma Audubon along with her upbeat personality and huge smile.
-Her personal form of self-expression embraces a deep connection with the natural environment, love of being outdoors, gardening, yoga and hula hooping.
+Her personal form of self-expression embraces a deep connection with the natural environment, love of being outdoors, swimming in Puget Sound, gardening, yoga and hula hooping.

 Contact: email@example.com, 253-565-9278